KeenMate/training/C#/Console/002-GuessTheNumber/Readme.md

 ## Description

-The program will general random number that you must guess.
-The program also calculate how many attempts did it take for you to guess the number.
+The program will generate an random integer number that user has to guess.
+The program also counts how many attempts did it take for user to guess the number.

 ## Technical details